-Best budget video baby monitor
+Best overall baby monitor

-Best Wi-Fi baby monitors
+Best (Iess-expensive) baby monitor

-Best audio baby monitor
+Best overall non-Wi-Fi baby monitor

-Best smart baby monitor
+Best runner-up non-Wi-Fi baby monitor

 The Vava, which has the same retail price as the Eufy, is the preferred non-Wi-Fi video monitor of “privacy-obsessed” mom (and Strategist contributor) Sara Gaynes Levy, who calls it “a sleek 21st-century baby monitor” that’s “crazy easy to set up.”
 Like the Eufy, it has a large five-inch display screen and the ability to connect to up to four cameras (sold separately).
 Gaynes Levy says the picture on the parent unit “is almost as bright and crisp as that on my iPad Air.”
 In addition to standard baby-monitor features like a temperature display, two-way intercom, zoom, tilt, and pan capabilities, she notes that the Vava “also shows the time, so I can quickly calculate how long my daughter has been in her bed.”
 It has a slightly shorter coverage range than the Eufy — up to 900 feet — but Gaynes Levy says that has been more than enough for her.
 “I can walk down two whole flights of stairs in my apartment building — so many walls! — and still receive a clear live feed.”